MaverickPoly/asmr-python-pygame/README.md

 18. Flappy Bird Clone
 	Recreate the mechanics of Flappy Bird with obstacles and gravity.
 19. Racing Game
-	Build a simple top-down racing game where the player avoids obstacles and competes for high scores.
+	Build a simple racing game where players race for the first place.
 20. Tower Defense
 	Create a basic tower defense game with enemies moving along a path and towers shooting at them.